hash3liZer/WiFiBroot/README.md

 ## Installation:

 WiFiBroot heavily depends on scapy.
 So, you would need scapy installed.
 Almost, every other library would likely be installed on your system.
-Make sure the version you install for scapy should be `>=2.4.0`.
-Previous versions are likely to throw some unknown errors.
+Make sure the version you install for scapy should be `<=2.4.0`.
+Newer versions are likely to throw some unknown errors.

 ```
-$ sudo pip install scapy
+$ sudo pip install scapy==2.4.0
 ```
 The script is supposed to be run under **sudo** but it will still work even if not run under the root mode.
 The basic necessary arguments are: